 Remember that the Tom Clark Student Lounge is located a short distance from the library entrance, and is a comfortable place to eat full meals and non-library friendly foods.

 Cell phones should be set on vibrate or silent mode while you are in the library.
-Cell phone calls should be made or received in the library’s 2nd floor entry area, the 3rd floor student lounge, or the 4th floor elevator area.
+Cell phone calls should be made or received in the library’s 2nd floor entry area, the 3rd floor Law Student Collaborative Study Space, or the 4th floor elevator area.
 Please do not make or receive calls in other areas.

 Please do not leave personal belongings unattended.
 The Library is not responsible for loss, theft, or damage to personal items.